PMN mine: PMN-4

 The PMN-4 is a delay-armed, pressure-fired blast-mine.
 The pressure-plate is black and the body is reddish-brown or khaki.
 The black rubber pressure-plate has a plastic pressure "spider" concealed underneath, shaped like flower-petals.
-The diameter of the mine is 95mm and the height is 46mm.
-The explosive charge weight is 55 grams.
-This comprises 52 grams of 'TG-40' (a 40/60 TNT/RDX mixture) plus a 3 gram pentolite booster.
+The diameter of the mine is 95mm and the height is 42 mm.
+The explosive charge weight is 50 g of TNT.
 The total weight of the mine is 300 grams.
 PMN-4 mines contain a significant amount of metal components, so they are readily detectable with a mine detector.
 Details of the fuze mechanism are scarce, though given that the PMN-4 was designed during the early 1980s, it is logical to assume that the fuze is more sophisticated and/or reliable than the fuze in the PMN-2 (a mid-1970s design) to compensate for having a smaller explosive filling with significantly reduced destructive power.
 Similarly, the PMN-4 is almost certainly a blast resistant mine due to the design of the flower-shaped pressure "spider" under the pressure-plate.
 Cross-sectional diagrams of the PMN-4 showing its components support the view that the PMN-4 is a more sophisticated design than the PMN-2.
 Examples of the PMN-4 have been encountered in Ukraine and Southern Syria.